Diep Flap Breast Reconstruction in Houston, TX

-Shitel Patel, MD and his partner, Tuan Truong MD, have extensive experience using DIEP flaps to create breasts using your own tissue.
+Shitel Patel, MD and his partner, Tuan Truong MD, provide the option of using DIEP flaps to create breasts using your own tissue.
 If you’d like to explore your options in DIEP Flap breast reconstruction in Houston TX, call or use the online scheduling form to book a consultation.

 HOW DOES BREAST RECONSTRUCTION WORK?

 All too often, women who are diagnosed with breast cancer are unaware of their options once the cancer is removed.
 It’s understandable that the top priority is to eliminate the cancer, but by understanding your breast reconstruction choices beforehand, you can save considerable time by combining your cancer care and your reconstruction procedures.

 The surgeons at Lift Plastic Surgery, Dr. Patel and Dr. Truong, are committed to getting you the right care during this difficult time and they can coordinate with your breast cancer team to achieve the best possible outcome.
 To that end, Dr. Patel and Dr. Truong work with your breast surgeon and oncologist to come up with a treatment plan that’s right for you.
 Your reconstructive options depend on the specifics of your cancer, what type of surgery you need, and whether you need any additional treatment, such as chemotherapy or radiation.
 Once a treatment plan is in place, you can expect that you’ll need several breast reconstruction operations before you reach your desired result.

 A DIEP flap, which stands for deep inferior epigastric flap, is an autologous reconstruction technique that uses your own tissue to create one or both of your breasts.